 - atopic dermatitis (eczema)

 - scarring from skin cancer

-The over or underproduction of thyroid hormones disrupt the normal hair growth cycle.
-This can also cause thinning eyebrows.
+The over or underproduction of thyroid hormones disrupts the normal hair growth cycle.
+This can result in thyroid eyebrow hair loss.
 In this, it is important that you get your thyroid checked by a doctor.
 S/he may do a blood test for it.